sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 1. Navigate to the `C:\ora2pg\nw_migration` directory in command prompt.

-2. ora2pg provides a reporting functionality that displays information about the objects in the existing schema and the estimated effort required to ensure compatibility with PostgreSQL.
+2. Ora2pg provides a reporting functionality that displays information about the objects in the existing schema and the estimated effort required to ensure compatibility with PostgreSQL.
 The command below creates a report titled **6-23-report.html** in the reports folder (when executed within the `C:\ora2pg\nw_migration` directory).

     ```cmd
     ora2pg -c config\ora2pg.conf -t SHOW_REPORT --estimate_cost --dump_as_html > reports\6-23-report.html
     ```

-    >**NOTE**: The report displays information for the provided schema--in our case, we placed schema information in `config\ora2pg.conf` before executing the command.
+    >**Note**: The report displays information for the provided schema--in our case, we placed schema information in `config\ora2pg.conf` before executing the command.

     ![Screenshot showing the Report Schema.](./media/report-schema.PNG "Report schema")